 Once the scores have been computed, they can be displayed in various formats depending on the mode parameter sent in the request.

 If you were using Risky Code Changes 2.0.0 or older and have upgraded from DTP 5.3.1 or older, you must send a new test and coverage report to DTP server and set it as a baseline build when configuring the widget.

 You can resubmit a previous build report to the data collector to populate the data.
 Once the data is in DTP, make sure to archive the build so that it won't be removed during normal database clean up (see Locking and Archiving Builds).

 - Parasoft Extension Designer 5.3.3 or higher.

 - A filter must be configured in DTP to receive all types of analysis: Static Analysis, Metrics, Dynamic Analysis (unit testing, functional testing, manual testing), and Coverage.
 See Associating Coverage Images with Filters.

-- The following metrics should be enabled in the code analysis tool (see Editing Test Configurations) for the DTP filter:
+- The following metrics should be enabled in the code analysis tool (see Metrics Tab for information on enabling metrics and for metrics documentation) for the DTP filter:

 - METRIC.MI (Maintainability Index)

 - METRIC.NOLLOCIF (Number of Logical Lines in Files)